jamesdonoh/FindMyBike/userguide/index.md

 - Major: `1`

 The minor component is unique to your bike.
 You can use any number between 100-65535.
 Make a note of the number used to input when configuring _FindMyBike_ below.

+### What do I do next?

+After configuring your iBeacon, attach it securely and discreetly to your bike using the supplied adhesive sticker.
+Then install and run the _FindMyBike_ app.

 ## Using _FindMyBike_